rereprep/noled/README.md

 All credits to @xerpi, all i did was to compile the source.

-A known issue is, after resuming from standby, blue light will turn on for a second and then turn off. (v1.1 also solves this, now blue light is always off)
+A known issue is, after resuming from standby, blue light will turn on for a second and then turn off.